Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 We tested Azure Industrial IoT solution with NGINX Ingress Controller.
 And it required a few configuration tweaks to make Ingress work smoothly.

-#### ConfigMap
+#### Controller configuration

-The following values need to be added to NGINX Ingress Controller [ConfigMap](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/).
+The following values need to be added to NGINX Ingress Controller configuration [ConfigMap](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/).

 ```json